 The front of the building features a large, covered entrance into the lobby of Building A. The top floor of this building is occupied by the Department of General, Endocrine and Transplant Surgery.
-Whereas the on remaining floors are located the outpatient clinics, the main registration desk, patient admissions desks, pharmacy, coatrooms and access to the main hallway.
-From this hallway patients have access to the cafeteria, shops and via galleries and walkways to every building within the Centre.
+On the remaining floors are located the outpatient clinics, the main registration desk, patient admissions desks, pharmacy, coatrooms with sanitary complexes and access to the main hallway.
+It serves as a public hall in the form of a street, where there are restaurants and service outlets.
+It is also a place from which, via galleries and footbridges, you can go to any building of the entire complex.

 Buildings C1, C2, C3 with individual bed wards were located on the western side.
 Its functional layout has been designed in the form of a comb, the communication core of which consists of galleries accessible from the passage and complexes of elevators and staircases enabling collision-free vertical communication to individual departments.
 At the ends of each of the three wings, public rooms for patients have been located, from which there is a view of the surrounding forest and staircases.
 They enable free communication between the individual levels of the building, and at the same time they are emergency exits.

 From the eastern side, building B was designed, accessed from the passage.
 This is the heart of the hospital.
 It houses an operating block with 15 rooms.
 The walls of the operating rooms are clad with glass panels that are easy to disinfect.
 This will maximally protect patients against infectious complications.

 In the immediate vicinity of the operating rooms there are recovery rooms where patients are brought after surgery.
 Double windows have been installed there, which dampen the noise coming from outside.

 The entire complex of building B was designed on the basis of mutual functional links between the Clinical Emergency Ward, the Operating Block, the Central Sterilization Room and the rooms of the Division of Radiology.